elenasamuylova/evidently/docs/book/customization/llm_as_a_judge.md

 ## Custom LLM judge

-You can also create a custom LLM judge using the provided templates.
-You can specify the parameters and evaluation criteria, and Evidently will generate the complete evaluation prompt to send to the LLM together with the evaluation data.
+You can also create a custom LLM evaluator using the provided templates.
+You specify the parameters and evaluation criteria, and Evidently will generate the complete evaluation prompt to send to the LLM together with the evaluation data.

 **Imports**.
-To import the template for Binary Classification evaluator prompt:
+To import the template for the Binary Classification evaluator prompt:

 ```python
 from evidently.features.llm_judge import BinaryClassificationPromptTemplate
 ```

 **Fill in the template**.
-To define the prompt for "conciseness" evaluation:
+Include the definition of your `criteria`, names of categories, etc. For example, to define the prompt for "conciseness" evaluation:

 ```python
 custom_judge = LLMEval(